For your Home

 Login or register for the customer portal

 During the spring, bees and wasps start coming out.
-Even in warmer areas, like California, the temperatures drop just enough to cause bees and wasps to go into hibernation.
-Some wasps have been hibernating inside your home, usually in the attic.
+Even in warmer areas, the temperatures drop just enough to cause bees and wasps to go into hibernation.
+Some wasps may hibernate inside your home, usually in the attic.
 When the sun comes out, that all changes.
 They start seeking places to build nests and queens start looking for places to lay their eggs.
 Sometimes stinging insects build their nests right near where you live or work.

 However, in the Western United States, we don’t just have to worry about bees and wasps.
-There are also scorpions, species of caterpillar that pack a punch and Red Imported Fire Ants.
-All of them have the potential to sting and bring about concerns for those who have allergies to insect stings.
+There are also scorpions, red imported fire ants, and species of caterpillar that pack a punch.
+Each has the potential to sting and bring about concerns for those who have allergies to insect stings.

-Also, remember that Western Exterminator are your local pest control experts and if you have a problem with stinging pests or other pests, contact us today for an appointment with one of our technicians.
+Also, remember that Western Exterminator is your local pest control expert and if you have a problem with stinging pests or other pests, contact us today for an appointment with one of our technicians.

 Stinging insects that most people think about include bees, wasps and hornets, but there are more than just those insects.
 Ants, scorpions, and the larvae of certain moths all have the ability to sting and inject venom.

 No, it isn’t just flying insects that sting.
 There are many other insects that sting and some of them don’t even have wings.
 Scorpions have stingers on their tails, for example, and use them to paralyze prey or defend themselves.
 Red Imported Fire Ants have stingers and can inject venom, as well.
 Also, some species of moths, in their larval stage, are covered with hairs that sting and inject venom in order to protect themselves from predators.